AbRahman-ra/psql-notes/README.md

 ## Primary Keys

 - Primary keys is a unique identifier for a record in a table
+  - In databases, we refer to table rows as records, and table columns as fields.
+We will use this terminology a lot
 - Primary key can be a column or more in a table, but the table can't have multiple primary keys
   - For example, name & email can be 1 priamry key (the email can duplicate, the name can duplicate, but a specific name and email can't occur together more than once)